AvinashCheeranjie/Drawing-Shapes-in-turtlesim/README.md

 ## Dependencies

 - ROS 2 (Foxy, Humble, or Rolling)
-- Turtlesim
+- turtlesim

-Ensure that ROS 2 and Turtlesim are installed on your machine.
+Ensure that ROS 2 and turtlesim are installed on your machine.